talharmdn/talharmdn/README.md

 ## About Me 📝
 <br> Hi, I'm Talha Ramadan, a Website Coder.
 I am studying at the Bursa Technical University.</br>
  Currently, I'm leaning python and c languages.Cause they are necessary basic languages for</br>
- the coding 😅.I want to work in a company after university.
+ the coding 😅.
+I want to work in a company after university.

 ## Some of my interests !!